Create a startpage for your application - Prenly

 Carousel

-Present the latest issue together with all parts and appendices, show the last 7 issues, highlight interesting inserts.
+Present the latest issue together with all parts and annexes, show the last 7 issues, highlight interesting annexes.
 Available in four different sizes.

 Banner

 Make your own design and upload as an image.
-Can link to external URL, publication, login, application or be completely unlinked.
+Can link to external URL, publication, login, application or be completely without link.

 Flashback